CS126SP20/Exam-Whiz/README.md

 ## Setting up Cinder + Exam System
 * Download Cinder (v0.9.2) for your platform.
 Extract the downloaded item into a folder.
 We’ll call this folder ~/Cinder throughout the instructions
 * Open the ~/Cinder folder in CLion and click the green build button.
 This will build libcinder.
 You only need to do this once per machine.
 This build might take a while.
 * Create a directory, say my-projects in ~/Cinder.
-Clone the snake project into this folder.
+Clone the Exam-Whiz project into this folder.
 You can checkout your repository here:
-* Open the exam_system project in CLion, set the target to cinder-myapp and click the run button.
+* Open the Exam-Whiz project in CLion, set the target to cinder-myapp and click the run button.

 ### Setting up the Database (SQLite)
 * In CLion, navigate to View > Tool Windows > Database.
 * Next, in the Database window, select the Database properties button, which is between the Refresh and the Stop button.
 * There are two possibilities now: i.
 If properties for database.db are automatically selected, you can proceed to Step 4. ii.
 If there are no database properties selected, navigate to Add > SQLite.
 * Next, there should be a highlighted link to download the necessary drivers for SQLite.
 Click this link.
-* For the file of the datasource, select final-project-aparekh5/assets/database.db.
+* For the file of the datasource, select Exam-Whiz/assets/database.db.
 * Press Test Connection to verify that the driver is set up correctly.
 Click the OK button in the
-* Now, you should run the cinder-snake target and play the game to test out your database.
+* Now, you should run the cinder-myapp target and play the game to test out your database.
-* After the cinder-snake application has run, go back to the Database tab, click the Refresh button.
+* After the cinder-myapp application has run, go back to the Database tab, click the Refresh button.
 You should now be able to see the schema of the database under database.db > schemas > main

 ---
-To Directly build and run the application go to final-project > cmake-build-debug > Debug > cinder-myapp > cinder-myapp.app
+To Directly build and run the application go to Exam-Whizt > cmake-build-debug > Debug > cinder-myapp > cinder-myapp.app

 **Author**: Aryaman Parekh - [`aparekh5@illinois.edu`](mailto:aparekh5@illinois.edu)